highfidelity/hifi_tests/tools/autoTester/README.md

 ## Setup
 ### Windows 10
 #### Tests Repository
-* Clone the hifi_tests repository - this is not needed when to either run tests or evaluate their results.
+* Clone the hifi_tests repository - this is not needed to run tests nor evaluate their results.
 ```
 git clone https://github.com/highfidelity/hifi_tests.git
 ```